yochaigal/cairn/wip/2e/saves.md

 **Lucius**: _"Well, that was lucky.
 What is this, some code for jailers?
 Executioners?
 Well, whatever it is, I'm following."_

 **Warden**: _"The jailer guides you into the darkness of the jail, far from the light.
 As he reaches the far wall, he taps three times on a stone high above his head.
 After a moment, the wall swings inward, and the guard walks confidently inside, where a dark-haired woman waits at a desk.
-She smiles at you, and gestures that you sit at the chair across from her."_
+She smiles at you and gestures that you sit at the chair across from her."_

 **Lucius**: _"Uh oh.
 Can I go back to my cell, please?
 I kid, I kid.
 I take a seat."_